-Price - If cost is a concern and the plans above won't cut it, we recommend taking a look at our roundup of cheap broadband deals.
-These are the ones we've found with the lowest prices.
+If cost is a concern and you don’t qualify for the low-cost schemes above, we recommend checking out our roundup of cheap broadband deals.

-Phone and TV - Want some extra channels on your telly, or inclusive calls on your home phone?
-Bundling your broadband in with a phone or pay-TV package is a really good way to save money – it'll cost less than if you get each service separately from different providers.
+Want some extra channels on your telly, or inclusive calls on your home phone?
+Bundling your broadband in with a phone and/or pay TV package is a really good way to save money – it'll cost less than if you get each service separately from different providers.

 Picking home phone and landline

-Setting up a new broadband connection is easier than you think.
+Setting up a new broadband connection at home is easier than you think.

 Once you've chosen a package that suits you and signed up, the provider will send you all the equipment you need through the post – complete with instructions.

-If you don't get an engineer visit though, all you have to do is wait for your new service to go live - the provider will give you a date – then plug in the router that they've sent you.
-It comes with very clear instructions so it's straightforward.
-And that includes how to set up Wi-Fi so you can connect your tablet, laptop, and smartphone.
+If your home doesn’t require an engineer visit, all you have to do is wait for your new service to go live – your provider will give you a date – then plug in the router that they've sent you.
+It comes with very clear instructions on how to set up your equipment, as well as how to set up Wi-Fi so you can connect your tablet, laptop, and smartphone.

-The easiest way to get the internet to a desktop computer or smart TV, however, will be to just plug it straight into the router with an ethernet cable.
-And presto – you're online.
+The easiest way to get the internet to a desktop computer or smart TV, however, will be to just plug it straight into the router with an Ethernet cable.
+And hey presto – you're online.